haberdashPI/vscode-master-key/notes.md

 ## Binding Cleanup

-BUG: we can't get info about keybindings from a sync'd machine

 release 0.2.6

 + feature: specify user-specific binding file, apart from activated keybindings
 + Split out any of the commands that are really custom for me that don't make sense to publish.

-+ FIX: after deleting bindings, `insert/normal` still shows up in mode line
+- FIX: keybindings do not update after config updates

 - maybe actually setup tests for all the new stuff in keybindings/index.js??
-    + load presets list from directory
+    - load presets list from directory
+      - debugging adding a directory (weird UX glitches I don't yet understand)
     - load preset from file
     - copy preset into file
     - copy user config into file